dezordi/ncbi-acess/README.md

 Or to recovery cds not translated, just change fasta_cds_aa for fasta_cds_na

-- To recovery nucleotide of aminoacid sequences
+- To recovery nucleotide or aminoacid sequences
 > python ncbi_seq_retrieve.py -in file_with_acess_ids.txt -db (nucleotide or protein) -ot fasta

 Or to recovery in xml format, just insert the parameter -tf xml.